noahverner1995/Bulkdozer/README.md

 <h4 align="center">🔺🔺THE STEP ABOVE MUST ONLY BE DONE ONCE IF THIS IS YOUR VERY FIRST TIME UPLOADING AN NFT TO OPENSEA🔺🔺</h4>

-Now, you will have to download `chromedriver` (if you haven't done it before) from <a href="https://chromedriver.chromium.org/">this page</a>, you will click the latest stable release, then you will download the file with the name "**chromedriver_win32.zip**", this will be used by **The Bulkdozer** to take control of your Chrome Browser, once downlodaded you will unzip that file, then right-click it and select "Properties".
+Now, you will have to download `chromedriver` (if you haven't done it before) from <a href="https://chromedriver.chromium.org/">this page</a>, you will click the latest stable release, then you will download the file with the name "**chromedriver_win32.zip**", this will be used by **The Bulkdozer** to take control of your Chrome Browser, once downloaded you will unzip that file, then right-click it and select "Properties".

 <br>
 <p align="center">